jwmbeenakker/jwmbeenakker.github.io/content/index.md

         Below you can find the links for the Fraternity streams with English translation. <br>
         - [Saturday afternoon](https://youtube.com/live/kzubS2y-F74?feature=share) <br>
         - Saterday evening <br>
-        The [original French streams](https://emmanuel.info/retraite-de-fraternite-2025) can be found [here](https://emmanuel.info/retraite-de-fraternite-2025), together with the program of the retreat
+        The [French streams](https://emmanuel.info/retraite-de-fraternite-2025) can be found [here](https://emmanuel.info/retraite-de-fraternite-2025), together with the program of the retreat

 ---